OpCoreEngine/image-captcha-solver/README.md

 - Tesseract OCR must be installed in the project directory for the code to work.

+- The game's resolution was based on 800x600.

 - The reason for using the driver is to prevent the game from detecting mouse clicks.
 You can check the following github repo for information about the virtual keyboard-mouse driver used. https://github.com/ddxoft/master